Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

     - Each player gets to do actions from **ONE** of the categories above, then their turn is over.
 [DONE]

 - If an animal reaches HEALTH_VALUE 0 - It dies.
+[DONE]

 - A player is removed from the game, when they have no animals and no money left.

 - Each animal can only eat between 1-3 types of food within the game.
 A player is not allowed to feed an Animal with a food type that is not within it's given food types.
-[WAITING_ON_CLARIFICATION]
+[DONE]

 - After the last round, all animals are sold off and the Player receives currency equal to the value of their sold animals.